gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Use personal "you"

-The docs use the personal “you” to address the user.
+The docs use the personal "you" to address the user.

 ### Give experts as much relevant info to get the task done as quickly as possible